2020 Call for Presentations - Opens January 3!

+The submission deadline for 30, 60, and 90-minute sessions and workshops has passed.
 Thank you to everyone who submitted an abstract!
 Accepted sessions will be notified by late December.
-Our call will open again for poster, student oral, and rapid-fire presentations in January 2020.
+Our call will open again for poster, student oral, and rapid-fire presentations on January 3, 2020.

 Crafting Gardens for a Changing World